astriaorg/docs/docs/bridging/overview.md

 To bridge funds directly on the command line, install the following.

-Make sure Go is installed and the `/go/bin` is added to your path:
+Make sure Go is installed and the `/go/bin` is added to your path.
+This is required for building and successfully using `nobeld` and `celestia-appd`:

 - [Go](https://go.dev/doc/install)